kammitama5/kammitama5.github.io/_posts/2018-1-13-Saturday-January-13th.md

   he's met lots of people who clock in and clock out, but it's about having and sustaining that love, which he's always had.
 I agree 100%.
 I also met the famous [Fare](https://github.com/fare) and sat in on [Stephanie](https://github.com/sweirich)'s talk!

+- I've also been informed that OPLSS is having three weeks instead of two, and that you have to choose two.
+  So one will be intro and intermediate, and another will be intermediate and advanced.
+Sounds great and I am looking forward to applying!

 ## Notes CoqPL and some others

 ## CoqHammer: Strong Automation for Program Verification